BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - Z820/Z620/Z420 (BIOS 3.96)
 - Processors: 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
-- SSD SATA drive or NvMe SSD on a PCI-E adapter (Note on NvMe: a SATA HD is needed to host OC loader)
+- SSD SATA drive or NvMe SSD on a PCI-E adapter (NvMe: SATA HD is needed to host OC loader)
 - GTX 680 or Radeon 290/390X (Both are supported out of the box)

 **Opencore/macOS:**